dkackman/LinqStatistics/README.md

 }
 ```

+## Building

+This project makes heavy use of T4 templates.
+You will need Visual Studio and [this extension](https://github.com/RdJNL/TextTemplatingCore) if you want to build from source.
+VSCode doesn't seem to support T4 templates, nor does `dotnet build`.

 ## Older Versions

 The latest version of this library target .NET 8 LTS.
 If you need to target older versions of .NET, you can find the appropriate version of this library on NuGet.
 [Version 2.3.0](https://www.nuget.org/packages/LinqStatistics/?version=2.3.0) targets .Net Standard 1.1 and .Net Framework 4.x.